phastmike/tags/README.md

 tool.

 The main goal is to aid log analysis by tagging lines with user defined colors.
-Tags can have names, visibility toggle and hit count.
+Tags have a name, a visibility toggle and a hit counter.

 ## Screenshot